Xylobyte/Territory-Manager/README.md

 ## Download

-The first alpha version has been released !
+The alpha version has been released !

 To test it, go to the [release](https://github.com/Swiftapp-hub/Territory-Manager/releases) page and download the apk !